vk-en/fioplot-bs/README.md

 - --name - Specifies the common name of the test (Ex.
 Comparison-of-market-storage-leaders).
 Specified without spaces.
 And serves as the name of the directory where the results will be generated

 - --path - The directory where you put the results from different tests as JSON files.
 (The extension must also be \*.json)

+- --loggraphs - The flag for creating graphs from log files.
+If you don't have logging files, don't specify it.

 Upon successful completion, a directory with results will appear with the following hierarchy: